pazadam/VIA-TARIQ/README.md

 -   **south_sites.shp**

 Layer of 43 selected Roman sites used for calculating LCPs in the scenario 2.
 The sites were selected according to several criteria: a) They represent accepted urban sites c.
 200 CE (Hanson 2016), b) Mints according to *Roman Provincial Coinage* (<https://rpc.ashmus.ox.ac.uk>), c) other urban sites, road-stations, and forts added for areal coverage (Mampsis, Negla, Nessana, Neue, Oboda).

--   **south_source_points.shp**

-Layer of of source points used to calculate FETE LCPs in scenario 2.
-They are arranged in a regular orthogonal grid with a spacing of 30 km over continuouss landmass, except for large water bodies.

 All data is in projected coordinated system **EPSG:3395 (World Mercator)**.